reyan-singh/AQI/README.md

 This repository contains a random forest model for predicting air quality based on AQI (Air Quality Index) values of various pollutants.
 The model is trained on a dataset sourced from Kaggle's Global Air Pollution Dataset.

+The "app.py" file was used on Hugging Face for inference with Gradio.
+The program receives the location inputed by the user, converts to its coordinates, and using Open Meteo, accesses and prints the location's AQI, along with the current air quality condition.

 ## Dataset

 - **Dataset Name**: Global Air Pollution Dataset